legalbox/lb_js_scalableApp/README.txt

 DESCRIPTION

-  The Scalable JavaScript Application framework is a client-side library developped by Legal Box to create modular Web applications.
+  The Scalable JavaScript Application framework is a client-side library developed by Legal Box to create modular Web applications.
 It is based on the Scalable JavaScript Application Architecture [1] by Nicholas Zakas.

 FIRST STEPS